DallanQ/lotr_duel_for_middle_earth/Manual.md

 _Note: Since you alternate taking turns, the player who ends a chapter does not begin the next one, unless they are using a “Take another turn” effect (see the Player Aid)._

-## A. Take a Chapter card

-From the central play area, choose an **available** card, meaning one that is not partially covered by any other cards.
-Then, play it in front of you **or** discard it.

 ## Play the card in front of you